Biden and Harris ask US to fight white supremacy after Florida shooting | Politics

 Biden and Harris ask US to fight white supremacy after Florida shooting

-President Joe Biden and top White House officials spoke out forcefully against white supremacy on Monday, asking Americans to unite against hatred in the wake of what authorities describe as a racially-motivated killing of three Black people in Florida over the weekend.
+President Joe Biden and top White House officials railed against white supremacy on Monday, asking Americans to unite against hatred in the wake of what authorities describe as a racially-motivated killing of three Black people in Florida over the weekend.

+Biden hammered home the message in two separate meetings at the White House, one attended by the family of Reverend Martin Luther King Jr. to mark the 60th anniversary of the March on Washington.
+He hailed his administration's work to fight against hate crimes, voter suppression and ensuring equal rights for all, as well as making lynching a federal hate crime.
+"Silence is complicity and we're not going to remain silent," Biden said.
+"White supremacy is a poison."

 A 21-year old white gunman shot and killed three Black people at a Dollar General store in Jacksonville, Florida, on Saturday.
 The shooter, Ryan Christopher Palmeter, later died of a self-inflicted gunshot wound.
+Biden said the killings were being investigated as a hate crime.
 Local sheriff T.K.
 Waters has said the shooting was racially motivated.
 Authorities say the shooter left behind several manifestos for media, his parents and law enforcement detailing his hatred for Black people.

 Biden had spoken with Jacksonville's mayor and sheriff about the shooting, Benjamin said.
 "There's a whole group of extreme people trying to erase history," Biden said in the East room, an apparent reference to attempts by Florida's Republican governor, Ron DeSantis, to change how slavery is taught in the state's public schools in a way that critics say minimizes its brutality.